UNINETTSigma2/documentation/software/application_guides/matlab.md

 | MATLAB |2022b|
 | MATLAB |2023a|

-To see available versions when logged into Fram issue command
+To see available versions when logged in to the machine in question, type command
 ```bash
 module spider matlab
 ```